How we evolved to have self-awareness

 While being one person I can compartmentalize myself into my doing and my being, so that I can both do and be at the same time.
 Even the concept of self awareness encapsulates this by having two parts, the awareness part and the self.
 When I look inside myself, I am split in two, the inside self and the outside self.
 Both of these selves are me, and both share one identity, and introspection allows me to compartmentalize the two major vantage points of my own experience – one as the direct participator and the other, as the indirect supervisor.

-Maybe if humans had instead adapted a similar unihemispheric ability to whales we would not have needed our heightened sense of self-awareness as a tool for survival?
+Maybe if humans had instead adapted a similar unihemispheric ability to whales we would not have needed our self-awareness as a tool for survival?

 The article titled “Why We Toss and Turn in an Unfamiliar Bed” provides evidence that humans also demonstrate asymmetric pattern of slow-wave activity (SWA), but only during the first night we sleep in an unfamiliar environment.
-Study participants showed increased vigilance in part of the left hemisphere, which was not sleeping as deeply as the right one.
-This study also showed that it took participants less time to awaken from noise stimulation to the left than the right brain, so, maybe we were not far from developing that ability too, when we evolved our high degree self consciousness, and with it our inbuilt sense of vigilance, that allows us to live as both actor and audience in the drama of our existence.
+Study participants showed increased vigilance in part of the left hemisphere, which was not sleeping as deeply as the right hemisphere of their brains.
+This study also showed that it took participants less time to awaken from noise stimulation to the left than the right brain.
+My proposition is that humans were not far from developing unihemispheric sleep, when we evolved our self-aware consciousness instead, and with it our inbuilt sense of self monitoring vigilance, that allows us to live as both actor and audience in the drama of our existence.